Cesclanda/Cesclanda.github.io/_posts/2019-07-26-PlasticWastage.md

 image: "/images/05_plasticwastage_v1.JPG"
 header:
   image: "/images/05_plasticwastage_v1.JPG"
-excerpt: "A Data Story of Philippine’s contribution to the Plastic Society"
+excerpt: "A Data Story and Visualization of Philippine’s contribution to the Plastic Society using Tableau and Python"
 mathjax: "true"
 ---
 ## Executive Summary